MiddelkoopT/skc-workshop-2024/Notes.md

 You should either save your personal access token in a password manager (preferred) or configure Git to store the token.  **NOTE:** Git stores the personal access token in plain tex.
 Another method to authenticate is to use "ssh keys".

-To enable storing the personal access token on disk in plain text for a repository:
+To enable storing the personal access token on disk in plain text for a local repository:

 ```bash
 git config credential.helper store
 git config --list
 ```

-### R Package Configuration
+### R Packages

-R packages must be installed every time the environment is started, to do this a `setup.R` script or a R Markdown document must be run with the following:
+R packages must be installed every time the environment is started.

+This can be done in a R script (`setup.R`) or a R Markdown document that must be run every time.
+For example:

 ```r
 options(repos = list(CRAN="http://cran.rstudio.com/"))